-Since 1991, the Center for Slavic, Eurasian, and East European Studies (CSEEES) has promoted understanding of and engagement with East European and Eurasian countries.
+Since 1991 the UNC Center for Slavic, Eurasian, and East European Studies (CSEEES) has promoted understanding of and engagement with East European and Eurasian countries.
 It has worked to enhance capacity to meet strategic U.S. needs through a variety of projects and activities: course development, instruction in area and language studies, faculty and student exchanges, public outreach, conferences, and workshops.
-The Center draws upon a broad base of support with 30 core faculty members who regularly teach courses and engage in research focused on Russia, East Europe, and Eurasia.
-From 1991 to 2014, in consortium with Duke University’s Center for Slavic, Eurasian, and East European Studies, the Center was recognized by the International Education Programs Service office of the U.S. Department of Education as one of sixteen National Resource Centers (NRC) in Slavic, Eurasian, and East European Studies.
+The Center draws upon a broad base of support with over 40 affiliate faculty members who regularly teach courses and engage in research focused on Russia, East Europe, and Eurasia.

 Student Support And Instruction

 The Center serves as a resource for faculty, graduate, and undergraduate students in diverse disciplines and promotes interdisciplinary knowledge.
-In addition to directly supporting teaching, research, and public outreach activities, the Center is home to the newly created Russian, Eurasian and East European Concentration in Global Studies MA Program.
+In addition to directly supporting teaching, research, and public outreach activities, the Center is home to the Russian, Eurasian and East European Track in Global Studies MA Program.
 The MA degree combines learning of Slavic/East European languages (Russian, Czech, Hungarian, Polish, BCS) with a substantial number of courses that focus on the Russian, Eurasian, and East European geo-cultural area.
-Students work closely with the director, associate director, and affiliated faculty members of the Center in designing a course of study that best fits their academic interest and career goals.
+Students work closely with the CSEEES director, associate director, and affiliate faculty in designing a course of study that best fits their academic interest and career goals.
 Graduates ﬁnd employment in the U.S. military and government, national and international nongovernmental organizations, and the private sector, or choose to continue their education.

 The Center works closely with the Department of History, the Department of Political Science, the Curriculum in Global Studies, the Department of Germanic and Slavic Languages, and the Curriculum in Peace, War and Defense, as well as other units on campus to provide innovative learning experiences.
-In conjunction with the UNC Study Abroad Ofﬁce, the CSEEES has helped develop and supports study abroad opportunities such as the Institute for the Environment Summer Field Program in Siberia, Burch Field Research Seminars on Conflict Resolution and Democracy Building in the Balkans and Jewish Life and the Holocaust in Poland and Lithuania.
-Semester-long study abroad programs are available in Croatia, Czech Republic, Hungary, Poland, and Russia.
+In conjunction with the UNC Study Abroad Ofﬁce, CSEEES has helped develop and supports study abroad programs in Bosnia, Croatia, Czech Republic, Hungary, Poland, and Russia.

 The CSEEES stimulates study and research on Russia, Eurasia, and Eastern Europe by funding travel, providing course development grants, and underwriting small-scale projects for UNC faculty.
 The Center co-sponsors the Carolina Seminar: “Russia and its Empires, East and West,” the Czech Studies workshop, and “Gender, War, and Culture” workshop series.